Ipamorelin

 Research Applications

-- Postoperative Ileus (POI) — Accelerates gastric emptying via GHS-R1a on cholinergic neurons; reduces stomach retention to <25% (vs 78% vehicle).
-Phase II trial failed (p=0.15).[4][6]
+- Postoperative Ileus (POI) — Accelerates gastric emptying via GHS-R1a on cholinergic neurons; reduces stomach retention to <25% (vs 78% vehicle) in rodent models.
+Phase II clinical trial in bowel-resection subjects failed to reach significance (median meal tolerance 25.3h vs 32.6h placebo, p=0.15).[4][6]

 Biochemical Characteristics